fstab50/ec2cli/README.md

             ],
             "Resource": [
                 "*"
         ]
         }
     ]
 }

 ```

-You can grab the quickview policy [here](./policies/iampolicy-EC2-quickview.json) or the combined IAM policy for all scripts [here](./policies/iampolicy-EC2-full.json).
+You can grab a read-only version of the policy [here](./policies/iampolicy-EC2-quickview.json) or the full IAM policy which allows changes to resources [here](./policies/iampolicy-EC2-full.json).

 * * *